This article is part of the Fixed Assets Module training. Click here for more information on the Fixed Assets module.

 Asset Status and Actions

-1) Asset Status Indicator - The Asset Status Indicator provides a quick-glance view of the life-cycle of the Asset.
+1) Asset Status Indicator - The Asset Status Indicator provides a quick view of the life-cycle of the Asset.
 Click here for more information on Asset Status

 2) Save Menu - Use this Menu to perform regular Save and Delete functions consistent throughout R365

-1) Name - Enter the Asset Name as it will be displayed throughout R365.
+1) Name - The Asset Name as it will be displayed throughout R365.
 Asset Name will also appear on Asset Tag Printout

 2) Number - Auto-generated Number for the Asset.
 Prefix and Starting Number can be adjusted on the Autonumbering page.
 Value can be User defined if desired.
 Asset Number will also appear on Asset Tag Printout